Marin County Applications Coming Soon

 Marin County dispensary applications are to be released within a few weeks.
-The County, north of the Golden Gate Bridge, will issue up to four (4) delivery-only medicinal cannabis retailer licenses in the unincorporated areas of Marin.
+The County, north of the Golden Gate Bridge, will issue up to four (4) delivery-only medical cannabis retailer licenses in the unincorporated areas of Marin.

 History: The Marin County Board of Supervisors, in anticipation of the California Legislature passing a group of bills known collectively as MCRSA, began giving direction for potential regulation of medical marijuana businesses as early as June of 2015 (you can see the full history of the Marin Medicinal Cannabis Program here).
 In the summer of 2016 the County was accepting cannabis license applications for store-front dispensaries.
-This seemed to align nicely with the wants of the nearly 70% of registered Marin County voters who voted in favor of the Adult-Use of Marijuana Act (Prop 64) in November of that year.
-However, upon further review the county rejected the submitted dispensary applications, deciding that medicinal cannabis delivery-only retailers, MCDORe for short, better matched the needs of Marin County residents.
+This seemed to align nicely with the wants of the nearly 70% of registered Marin County voters who voted in favor of the Adult-Use of Marijuana Act (Prop 64).
+However, upon further review the county rejected submitted dispensary applications, deciding that medicinal cannabis delivery-only retailers, MCDORe for short, better matched the needs of Marin County residents.
 The County staff went back to the drawing board and on November 14th, 2017 the Board of Supervisors approved an ordinance outlining MCDORe licensing.